bennyalash/intern-react-firebase-assessment/README.md

 3. See a list of their notes
 4. Log out

-No editing or deleting is required.
+Editing and deleting is required.
+Also add one other feature of your choosing.

 ### Technical Requirements